-- protective outerwear appropriate to the task being performed and with fluid resistant gowns covering the front of body, at least to the knee, and arms to the wrist during activities where splashing is expected - masks, appropriate to the need for fluid resistance - protective eyewear: face shield preferred in the cleaning area and, at minimum, safety glasses during all other processes - puncture-resistant utility gloves when there is risk of injury from contaminated and/or sharp instruments - treatment gloves when risk of injury from exposure to instruments is considered minimal - consideration should be given to shoes that are enclosed front and back, non-skid, can be disinfected and sufficiently durable to protect the OHCP if an instrument should fall and strike the foot.
+- protective outerwear appropriate to the task being performed and with fluid resistant gowns covering the front of body, at least to the knee, and arms to the wrist during activities where splashing is expected - masks, appropriate to the need for fluid resistance - protective eyewear: face shield preferred in the cleaning area and, at minimum, safety glasses during all other processes - Bouffant cap - puncture-resistant utility gloves when there is risk of injury from contaminated and/or sharp instruments - treatment gloves when risk of injury from exposure to instruments is considered minimal - consideration should be given to shoes that are enclosed front and back, non-skid, can be disinfected and sufficiently durable to protect the OHCP if an instrument should fall and strike the foot.

 When devices are cleaned manually, using ultrasonics and/or automated washers, it is recommended that PPE used during cleaning is replaced with new PPE for the next steps in reprocessing (CSA Z314-18).
 This is done between the final rinse and the instrument drying stage.
-Gowns and gloves for further steps are not required for devices decontaminated in washer/disinfectors.